hrafnl/hrafnl.github.io/publications.md

 <hr>
 <h3>Conference and workshop papers </h3>
 <ol>
   <li><span class="BibAuthor">Magnús F. Helgason, Kári S. Hlífarson, Baldur Olsen, Steindór O. Ellertsson, <b>Hrafn Loftsson</b>, and Stefán Ólafsson</span>.
-2024.
-The Development and Feasibility of a Triage System for Use in Primary Care.
+2024. <a href="papers/System_for_healthcare.pdf" target="_blank">The Development and Feasibility of a Triage System for Use in Primary Care</a>.
 In <i>Proceedings of the 12th IEEE International Conference on Healthcare Informatics</i>.
 Florida, USA.
+The published version is available <a href="https://ieeexplore.ieee.org/document/10628678" target="_blank">here</a>.
   </li>
   <li><span class="BibAuthor">Ólafur A. Jóhannsson, Birkir H. Arndal, Eysteinn Ö. Jónsson, Stefán Ólafsson, and <b>Hrafn Loftsson</b></span>.
 2024. <a href="https://aclanthology.org/2024.sigul-1.11.pdf" target="_blank">Evaluating Icelandic Sentiment Analysis Models Trained on Translated Data</a>.
 In <i>Proceedings of the 3rd Annual Meeting of the Special Interest Group on Under-resourced Languages @ LREC-COLING 2024</i>.
 Torino, Italy.
   </li>